FuzzyBunnys/FusorResearchReading/index.md

 - [Simulating Physics With Computers](http://physics.whu.edu.cn/dfiles/wenjian/1_00_QIC_Feynman.pdf) - Richard P Feynman -
 - [How Academia and Publishing are Destroying Scientific Innovation: A Conversation with Sydney Brenner](https://web.archive.org/web/20190303164113/http://kingsreview.co.uk/articles/how-academia-and-publishing-are-destroying-scientific-innovation-a-conversation-with-sydney-brenner/) - Elizabeth Dzeng - This isn't really physics, but it's academic so I'll stick it here.
 This is a fantastic overview of how scientific publishing curtails and constrains innovation.
 Critically Dr. Sydney Brenner has seen the standards change over the course of a long career and its not to his liking.
 - [The Klystron: A Microwave Source of Surprising Range and Endurance](https://aip.scitation.org/doi/10.1063/1.872826) - George Caryotakis - An overview of these strange little devices that provide so much power.
+- [Something is wrong in the state of QED](https://arxiv.org/abs/2110.02078) - Oliver Consa - Good historical overview and some trenchant criticisms

 **Websites**
 - [Scott Locklin's Blog](https://scottlocklin.wordpress.com/) - Dr. Scott Locklin - I can't remember when I stumbled on this blog, but I read it every time something new goes up.
 Lots of different things, always a unique viewpoint and points are made in the best, most brutal fashion.
 I've been introduced to a lot of new ideas via the blog, one of my favourite posts is the [following](https://scottlocklin.wordpress.com/2013/03/07/the-enigma-of-the-ford-paradox/) on chaos and the Ford paradox.